More about Kubernetes Storage

-Deployments of Kubernetes on AWS, Kubernetes on Azure, or Kubernetes on-prem, can make use of Cloud Volumes ONTAP from directly within a cluster by using the NetApp Trident storage provisioner.
-This allows storage to be dynamically provisioned in Cloud Volumes ONTAP in response to Kubernetes persistent volume claims.
-Advanced storage features, such as cloning an existing persistent volume using NetApp FlexClone®, are all available via standard Kubernetes manifests.
-Cloud Manager now makes Kubernetes deployment with NetApp Trident very easy to accomplish.
+Deployments of Kubernetes on AWS/Azure/GCP or on-prem, can make use of Cloud Volumes ONTAP from directly within a cluster by using Astra Trident.
+Trident is the CSI-compliant storage provisioner that enables dynamic provisioning in Cloud Volumes ONTAP in response to Kubernetes persistent volume claims.
+Advanced storage features, such as cloning an existing persistent volume using NetApp FlexClone®, data protection for persistent volumes, and storage efficiency features for improving persistent volume storage costs, are all available via standard Kubernetes manifests.
+Cloud Manager now makes Kubernetes deployment with Trident very easy to accomplish.

-Using Cloud Manager for Kubernetes Deployment with NetApp Trident
+Using Cloud Manager for Kubernetes Deployment